Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 To use logging in python, you must `import` the `AMDC` and `AMDC_Logger` modules from the scipts folder of the AMDC-Firmware.
 There are two main classes that you need to be concerned with:

 1. `AMDC`: class that is found in the `AMDC` module.
-Responsible for communicating with AMDC over serial terminal
+Responsible for communicating with the AMDC over serial terminal
 2. `AMDC_Logger`: class that is found in the `AMDC_Logger` module.
-Responsible for sending logging commands to AMDC and book keeping
+Responsible for sending logging commands to the AMDC and book keeping

 The top of your python script should look like the following: